kaycebasques/biodigitaljazz/blog/littlebraincell.rst

 Last week I listened to the Latent Space `interview`_ with "That SemiAnalysis Guy".
-His name is Dylan Patel but I'm going to keep calling him That SemiAnalysis Guy because it tickles my brain for some reason.
+His name is Dylan Patel but I'm going to keep calling him That SemiAnalysis Guy because it tickles my brain.
 The interview was great!
 It motivated me to finally learn more about the hardware industry.
 At the end of the interview That SemiAnalysis Guy recommends `Chip War`_ by Chris Miller, who will hereby be called "That Chip War Guy".
 The book was on my radar but I never got around to reading it because I was pretty turned off by the clickbaity title.
 I'm only 50 pages in but it seems like the book is just a well-researched history of the semiconductor industry...?

 I love it when historians mention their primary sources.
 That Chip War Guy mentions some of the earliest reporting on the transistor, back in 1948: